 If you are distributing paper flyers with the survey URL on them, this is frequently the best option.

 If using a service where you choose the text for the URL, some general recommendations are:

 In this approach, you would create a separate, distinct webpage to act as a "cover page" for your survey.
 Respondents would be given the URL to this cover page, then click through to the "real" survey via a link on that page.

 You'll need to make sure that this page's appearance is roughly equivalent (or at least similar) to the appearance of your survey.
 For Kent State researchers who are able to create webpages on their kent.edu departmental site, this is usually a reliable approach, because it signals to potential respondents that your survey is legitimately associated with your department.

 A QR code is a square black-and-white image composed of seemingly random pixels, which are actually a special code that can be read by certain devices.
-QR codes work like bar codes: a special scanning device scans the image and interprets the arrangement of the pixels into data.
+QR codes work like bar codes: a special scanning device scans the image and interprets the encoded information.
 Modern smartphones are usually able to read QR codes.

 Also, because this distribution method inherently requires a mobile device, you'll want to make sure that your survey has been thoroughly tested on a variety of mobile devices.

 URL shortener services create a short URL that automatically redirects to a page of choice.